abdo20050/IreboSkin/README.md

          >spicetify backup apply
 4. Not all components resize when changing the Dpi:
    * Actually that is a problem still hasn't been solved *yet*, so just keep it on the default Dpi.
+4. Some panels or skins doesn't work correctly:
+   * Yeah some skins need to Update so pls consider contributing because it is a hard work :)

 ## TODO list
 TBC